The Control Complexity of $r$-Approval: from the Single-Peaked Case to the General Case: 2-Peaked Elections

 \subsection{Proof of Theorem~\ref{theorem:3ad2}}

-We first prove that 3-DV-2 is \NP-hard by a reduction from Vertex Cover on graphs with degree bounded by 3 which is $\mathcal{NP}$-hard~\cite{DBLP:journals/siamam/GareyJ77}.
-Then, we will show that the proof applies to $r$-DV-2 for $r\geq 4$ with a slight modification.
+It is clear that $r$-DV-2 is in {\np}.
+It remains to prove the {\nphns}.
+We first prove that 3-DV-2 is {\nph} by a reduction from the {\sc{Vertex Cover}} problem on graphs of maximum degree 3 which is {\nph}~\cite{DBLP:journals/siamam/GareyJ77}.
+Then, we will show that the proof applies to {\appc}-DV-2 for every constant $r\geq 4$ with a slight modification.

-An {\it{undirected graph}} is a tuple $G=(V, E)$ where $V$ is the set of vertices and $E$ is the set of edges.
+A {\it{graph}} is a tuple $G=(V, E)$ where $V$ is the set of {\it{vertices}} and $E$ is the set of {\it{edges}}.
 We also use $V(G)$ to denote the vertex set of $G$.
-For a vertex $u\in V$, $N_G(u)$ is used to denote its {\it{neighbors}} in $G$, that is, $N_G(u)=\{w\mid (w,u)\in E\}$.
-The {\it{degree}} of a vertex $u$ is the number of its neighbors.
-A graph is a {\it{bounded degree-3}} graph if it contains at least one degree-3 vertex but no vertex having degree greater than 3.
-A {\it vertex cover} for a graph $G=(V,E)$ is a subset $S\subseteq V$ such that every edge in $E$ has at least one of its endpoints in $S$.\\
+For a vertex $u\in V$, $N_G(u)$ denotes the set of its {\it{neighbors}} in $G$, i.e., $N_G(u)=\{w\mid (w,u)\in E\}$.
+The {\it{degree}} of a vertex is the number of its neighbors.
+A vertex of degree $i$ is called a {\it{degree-$i$}} vertex.
+A graph is of {\it{maximum degree $3$}} if every vertex has degree at most $3$.
+An {\it independent set} of a graph $G=(V,E)$ is a subset $S\subseteq V$ such that there is no edge between every two vertices in $S$.
+Meanwhile, the complement $V\setminus S$ is called a {\it{vertex cover}} of $G$.